zopefoundation/zc.zkzeo/src/zc/zkzeo/README.txt

 The `zc.monitor <http://pypi.python.org/pypi/zc.monitor>`_ package
 provides a simple extensible command server for gathering monitoring data or providing run-time control of servers.
-If ``zc.monitor`` is in the Python path, ``zc.zk`` can start a monitor server and make it's address available as the ``monitor`` property of of a server's ephemeral port.
+If ``zc.monitor`` is in the Python path, ``zc.zkzeo`` can start a monitor server and make it's address available as the ``monitor`` property of of a server's ephemeral port.
 To request this, we use a ``monitor-server`` option in the ``zookeeper`` section::